cchitsiang/awesome-stars/README.md

 - [folkswhocode/awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
 - [jbranchaud/awesome-react-design-systems](https://github.com/jbranchaud/awesome-react-design-systems) - A collection of awesome React-based design systems
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
+- [microsoft/live-share](https://github.com/microsoft/live-share) - Real-time collaborative development from the comfort of your favorite tools
 - [Mayeu/awesome-open-source-organizations](https://github.com/Mayeu/awesome-open-source-organizations) - ⚡️ A list of organizations that have open sourced everything they do
 - [thonatos/be-a-professional-programmer](https://github.com/thonatos/be-a-professional-programmer) - 成为专业程序员路上用到的各种优秀资料、神器及框架
 - [JohnSundell/SwiftTips](https://github.com/JohnSundell/SwiftTips) - A collection of Swift tips & tricks that I've shared on Twitter